wipodev/wipospa/README.md

 ### Logo Usage Restriction

-The `WiView` logo is proprietary and created solely for representing this project.
+The `wivex` logo is proprietary and created solely for representing this project.
 It is not covered by the Creative Commons license and may not be used, modified, or distributed outside of this project or for any other purposes without explicit permission.